 The size of the cones will affect the frequency response, as will the crossover, which is the circuit implemented to split the incoming signal into driver-specific frequency bands effectively.
 These factors all play into the overall frequency response of a given pair of monitors.
-A different frequency response, combined with different placement, will give the engineer an alternative reproduction of the audio being mixed.
+A different frequency response, combined with different placements, will give the engineer an alternative reproduction of the audio being mixed.

 To learn more about crossovers and drivers, check out the following My New Microphone articles:

 • What Is A Speaker Crossover Network?
 (Active & Passive)